-This week has been all about breakfast foods, starting with breakfast pasta, english muffins, and now a bacon, tomato, basil and fontina cheese frittata.
+This week has been all about breakfast foods, starting with breakfast pasta and now bacon, tomato, basil, and fontina cheese frittata.
 I make at least one frittata every week, throwing in different combinations with chicken, shrimp, smoked salmon, bacon or sausage with various vegetables and cheeses.
 Frittatas are great because you can throw almost anything in there and it’ll taste delicious.
 This bacon version is inspired by BLTs, substituting basil for the lettuce and of course, adding fontina cheese.